 - The application for admission should be returned to the Office of Admission Processing.

 - Students should request that their secondary school send an official transcript of grades earned.

 - Standardized test scores – either SAT or ACT – should be submitted.
-If you will be taking the ACT, the writing exam is requested.
 Score reports may be provided directly by the testing agency or be included on official secondary school transcripts.
 Monmouth's SAT code is 2416.
 Monmouth's ACT code is 2571.
 If you graduated from high school five or more years ago, the standardized test requirement may be waived.

 - Applicants who have completed the GED (tests of General Educational Development) in lieu of high school should request that an official score report be sent directly to the Office of Admission Processing.
 In New Jersey, scores can be obtained by calling the NJ Department of Education's GED Program's automated system at 609-777-1050.